The Most In-Demand Hard and Soft Skills of 2019

 Here’s a not-so-bold prediction: there’s a decent chance you’ll be searching for someone with cloud computing skills in the near future.

-No, that's not based on your recruiting horoscope—it’s the fact that cloud computing will be the single most in-demand hard skill in 2018, according to LinkedIn’s latest research.
-Using a combination of LinkedIn data and survey results, we were able to identify both the soft and hard skills companies are working hardest to fill right now.
-These are the skills you should know about and be ready to recruit for this year.
+No, that's not based on your recruiting horoscope—it’s the fact that cloud computing will be the single most in-demand hard skill in 2019, according to LinkedIn’s latest research.
+Using a LinkedIn data, we were able to identify both the soft and hard skills companies are working hardest to fill right now.
+But before we dive into the results, let's recap the meaning of hard skills vs soft skills.

 What are hard skills?